 Download CSF latest source code using following commands on your system

-Install CSF firewall using given install.sh script in source code. it will automatically do everything.
+Install CSF firewall using given install.sh script in the source code. it will automatically do everything.

 Enable CSF to work as production.
 By default, it installed in test mode.